 Finally, we know all of this can seem like a lot.
 Honestly, it is.
 It’s okay to feel overwhelmed with all the advice we’ve given.
 But we want you to learn from our experiences, both positive and negative!

 You probably still have a lot of questions.
 If you want some additional help, we are here for you!
-You can take advantage of a free Embark Session where we can answer your questions, help you with a specific topic, or just walk you through this planning process.
+Just click here to set up a time for us to sit down and answer your questions, help you with a specific topic, or just walk you through this planning process.

 If you want more, we offer a variety of services where we will help you work within your budget to have the most magical trip possible.
-Additionally, since we do not sell travel ourselves, we won’t recommend add-on’s that you don’t want or need.
 We will share advice learned from years of research and traveling ourselves, tailored exclusively for you.